phlexus/phlexus/README.md

 ## Basic Setup

-Create user and schema database accorgingly to your .env file
+Create user and schema database accordingly to your .env file

 ## Create Tables and import data